Systems Security Foundations for Agentic Computing: Introduction

-{\it Agentic computing} is when AI models interact with computer systems and services on behalf of human users by calling tools in a loop~\cite{willison2025agentdefinition}.
-The user specifies a task in natural language and the AI model is usually a large language/vision model but can be other types as well.
-The set of computer systems that can be operated by an agent include desktop interfaces, terminals, web browsers, mobile operating systems.
-Furthermore, agents can use arbitrary tools defined through various standards (e.g., REST or MCP~\cite{modelcontextprotocol_intro2025}).
+\textit{Agentic computing} refers to AI models that interact with computer systems and services on behalf of human users by repeatedly calling tools in a loop~\cite{willison2025agentdefinition}.
+The user specifies a task in natural language, and the AI model (typically a large language or vision model) completes it by iteratively invoking tools, such as desktop UIs, web browsers, or mobile operating systems.
+For instance, a user might ask an agent to \textit{find mentions of a particular event in recent emails, summarize what happened, and save the summary to a text file}.
+Such a request can trigger tools calls including email search, retrieval, and writes to local storage.
+Recently, there is also a trend in promoting uniform standards and protocols for defining various agentic tool calls, e.g., REST or Model Context Protocol (MCP)~\cite{modelcontextprotocol_intro2025}.